-A: The answer to the question “Does homeowners insurance cover water damage?” (or “Does renters insurance cover water damage?” if you rent) is yes, but only if the damage was sudden and accidental.
-The cause of your burst pipe will be important for the homeowners insurance company to determine whether repairs are covered by your policy.
-For instance, if the burst pipe resulted from cold weather and you took precautions to prevent it from happening, that will likely be covered by your homeowners insurance policy.
-However, if you went on vacation in the middle of winter and turned off the heat in your home, then returned to a burst pipe and water damage caused by your negligence, your claim is likely to be denied.
+A: The answer to the question “Does homeowners insurance cover water damage?” (or “Does renters insurance cover water damage?” for renters) is yes, but only if the damage was sudden and accidental.
+The cause of a burst pipe will be important for the homeowners insurance company to determine whether repairs are covered by the policy.
+For instance, if the burst pipe resulted from cold weather and the policyholder took precautions to prevent it from happening, that will likely be covered by the homeowners insurance policy.
+However, if the policyholder went on vacation in the middle of winter and turned off the heat in their home, then returned to a burst pipe and water damage caused by their negligence, their claim is likely to be denied.
 Learn more about when homeowners insurance tends to cover water damage and when it does not.

 Homeowners insurance policies typically cover water damage if it is sudden and accidental.

 The events that a standard homeowners insurance policy typically covers are referred to as “perils.”
-These include sudden and accidental perils, like fire or lightning and even falling objects.
-As covered perils relate to water damage, policies from the best homeowners insurance companies often cover accidental discharge or overflow of water or steam from a plumbing, air conditioning, heating, or fire-protection sprinkler system.
+These include windstorms, fire, lightning, and falling objects.
+As covered perils relate to water damage, policies from the best homeowners insurance companies (such as Allstate) often cover accidental discharge or overflow of water or steam from a plumbing, air conditioning, heating, or fire-protection sprinkler system.
 If these water systems in the home suddenly or accidentally break apart, crack, burn, or bulge, these perils are also usually covered.
 Sometimes a freezing plumbing system that goes on to cause damage (like a burst pipe) might be covered if it is deemed sudden and accidental, and not the result of some type of negligence, like not properly insulating pipes.

 There are two types of coverage that can help pay for water damage repairs: dwelling coverage and personal property coverage.

 Does insurance cover water damage?
-If you sustain water damage that is deemed sudden and accidental, there are two types of coverage on your policy that could help cover what was damaged.
-It’s important to know which types cover loss if you’re wondering how to get insurance to pay for water damage.
+If a home sustains water damage that is deemed sudden and accidental, there are two types of coverage on a homeowners insurance policy that could help cover what was damaged.
+It’s important for homeowners to know which types cover loss if they’re wondering how to get insurance to pay for water damage.

 The first type is dwelling coverage, which protects the structure of the home itself.
 For instance, if a pipe burst suddenly and floods the basement, dwelling coverage would help cover damage to the structure of the house, like replacing drywall or carpeting if the basement was finished.
 Similarly, if a plumbing fixture bursts in the bathroom and requires the homeowner to redo the bathroom, dwelling coverage would handle repairs to any structural fixes in the bathroom, like the flooring.